Aoyagubame/Infinatas-Ex-Machina/README.md

 ### "AddisonPuffelisFlowerClass.pdf" is a Class diagram for a flower.
 ### "NetworkDesign.png" is a network diagram using a hybrid star and mesh topology for stability in communication.
 ### "Flower.py" has Class and Object code that tells you three types of flowers are growing and blooming, when run.
+### "PythonOOP.png" is a screenshot of "Flower.py" being executed.